-The boat Morning Star is the largest artefact in the Collections held for the community by Comann Eachdraidh Uibhist a Tuath.
-Between 2002 and 2007 Morning Star was repaired by the Grimsay Boatshed Trust as part of ‘Turning the Tide’ a heritage, craft and community programme run by the Boatshed at Taigh Chearsabhagh and the workshop at Kallin on Grimsay.
+The boat the Morning Star is the largest artefact in the Collection held for the community by Comann Eachdraidh Uibhist a Tuath (CEUT).
+Between 2002 and 2007 it was extensively repaired as part of Turning the Tide, a heritage, craft and community programme run by the Grimsay Boatshed Turst at Taigh Chearsabhagh and at the trust’s workshop at Kallin.

-In 1942, the boat broke loose from her mooring and was left badly damaged on the shoreline at Port Roigh on Heisgeir.
-The engine was reclaimed by the Northern Lighthouse Board and it seemed to be the end for the Pacaid Heisgeir.
+In 1942, the boat broke loose from her mooring and having beached on the shoreline at Port Roigh on Heisgeir, was badly damaged.
+The engine was reclaimed by the Northern Lighthouse Board and that seemed to signify the end for the Pacaid Heisgeir.
 However, in 1947, she was towed back to Ceannairidh for repairs and then sold to Calum MacIsaac from Berneray.
 Renamed Violet, the boat was used for many years to ferry stores from Lochmaddy to the MacIsaac’s shop on Berneray.

-In the early 1990’s she was acquired by Comann Eachdraidh Uibhist a Tuath and was relocated to the shoreline beside Taigh Chearsabhagh.
-In 2001 a management committee was formed to take forward plans for her restoration and funding was secured from the Heritage Lottery Fund under the Turning the Tide project.
+In the early 1990’s she was acquired by CEUT and relocated to the shoreline beside Taigh Chearsabhagh.
+In 2001 a management committee was formed to plan for her restoration.
+Finance for the work was secured from the Heritage Lottery / Turning the Tide Fund.